 Collaborative and Socially Engaged Practice

 Power Up.
 Think-piece for Creative People and Places, Arts Council England – unearthing and unpicking some of the complexities and challenges of sharing power within collaborative arts practice.
+And follow up piece.
+Sharing Power from Participation to Collaboration.

 The Northern Faculty of Social Art Practice Trans-disciplinary and dialogic learning model for socially engaged artists.